iiitl/Wollete/README.md

 ---

 Thank you for choosing Wollete!
 We hope it serves your needs effectively and simplifies your digital receipt management experience.

+## Pages

+- Merchants ("/merchants")
+- Consumers
+  - Benefits ("/benefits")
+- Partners
+  - POS Providers ("/posproviders")
+  - Third parties ("/thirdParties")
+- Stores
+  - Clothing Store ("/clothingStore")
+  - Electronics Retailer ("/electrinicsRetailer")
+  - Grocery Chain ("/groceryChain")
+- Resources
+  - News ("/news")
+  - About us ("/aboutus")
+  - Contact us ("/contactus")
+- More News ("/newsmore") this will not be on navbar but in news page